thormander/AI-Snake/README.md

     ```

 ## Usage
--- EXE SOON TO BE ADDED --
 1. Through the command line (make sure to cd to directory installed in):
    ```
    python snake.py
    ```

-## Controls:
-Control the snake using the arrow keys.

-## Upcoming Features
+## AI controlled
-- **AI Snake**: Currently implementing an AI algorithm that will allow the snake to play the game autonomously as a seperate feature.
+- Uses Q-learning to provide a simple reward system to control the snake to move toward the food